 NH4+ (aq) ↔ NH3 (aq) + H+ (aq) (A2)

 High pH (i.e. a low concentration of hydrogen ions (H+) in solution) favours the right-hand side of the equilibrium shown in Equation A2, resulting in a greater concentration of NH3 in solution and also, therefore, in the gaseous phase.
 Thus, if the system is buffered at values of less than c. pH 7 (in water), the dominant form of ammoniacal-N (NHx) will be NH4+ and the potential for volatilisation will be small.
-In contrast, if the system is buffered at higher pH values, the dominant form of NHx will be NH3 and the potential for volatilisation will be large, although other chemical equilibriums may serve to increase or decrease this.
+In contrast, if the system is buffered at higher pH values, the dominant form of NHx will be NH3 and the potential for volatilisation will be large, although other chemical equilibria may serve to increase or decrease this.

 Typically, more than half of the N excreted by mammalian livestock is excreted in the urine, and between 65 and 85 % of urine-N is in the form of urea and other readily mineralised compounds (for information on ruminants, see Jarvis et al., 1989; for pigs, see Aarnink et al., 1997).
 Urea is rapidly hydrolysed by the enzyme urease to ammonium carbonate ((NH4)2CO3) and ammonium ions (NH4+) provide the main source of NH3.
-Ammonium-N (NH4+-N) and compounds that are readily broken down to NH4+-N, including uric acid, are referred to as TAN.
-In contrast, the majority of N in mammalian livestock faeces is not readily degradable (Van Faassen and Van Dijk, 1987); only a small percentage of this N is in the form of urea or NH4+ (Ettalla and Kreula, 1979) so NH3 emissions are small enough (Petersen et al., 1998) for estimates of from housing to be based on urine-N, although TAN may be mineralised from faecal-N during manure storage.
+In contrast, the majority of N in mammalian livestock faeces is not readily degradable (Van Faassen and Van Dijk, 1987); only a small percentage of this N is in the form of urea or NH4+ (Ettalla and Kreula, 1979) so NH3 emissions are small enough (Petersen et al., 1998) for estimates of NH3 emission from housing to be based on urine-N, although TAN may be mineralised from faecal-N during manure storage.
 Poultry produce only faeces, a major constituent of which is uric acid and this, together with other labile compounds, may be degraded to NH4+-N after hydrolysis to urea (Groot Koerkamp, 1994).

 Urease is widespread in soils and faeces and, consequently, the hydrolysis of urea is usually complete within a few days (Whitehead, 1990).
 Urine also contains other N compounds such as allantoin, which may be broken down to release NH3 (Whitehead et al., 1989).

 The NH4+ in manure is mainly found in solution or loosely bound to dry matter, in which it exists in equilibrium with dissolved NH3.
-Since the usual analytical methods cannot distinguish between NH4+ and NH3 in manure, it is common to refer to the combination (NH4+ plus NH3) as TAN.
-Published studies have confirmed the relationship between NH3 emissions and TAN (for cattle: Kellems et al. (1979), Paul et al. (1998), James et al. (1999), Smits et al. (1995); for pigs: Latimier and Dourmad (1993), Kay and Lee (1997), Cahn et al. (1998)).
+Since the usual analytical methods cannot distinguish between NH4+ and NH3 in manure, it is common to refer to the combination (NH4+ plus NH3) as TAN and the term is used to include compounds that are readily broken down to NH4+-N and hence NH3-N. Published studies have confirmed the relationship between NH3 emissions and TAN (for cattle: Kellems et al. (1979), Paul et al. (1998), James et al. (1999), Smits et al. (1995); for pigs: Latimier and Dourmad (1993), Kay and Lee (1997), Cahn et al. (1998)).

 Non-methane volatile organic compounds